elfketchup/SporkVN/README.md

-The file "VN commands list.txt" has a list of all the scripting language commands that can be used by SporkVN, and the source code (in the "VN Classes" folder) is fairly simple and well-commented, so anyone who really wants to learn the ins and outs of EKVN should be able to do so easily (especially if they already have experience with SpriteKit!)
+The file "VN commands list.txt" has a list of all the scripting language commands that can be used by SporkVN, and the source code (in the "VN Classes" folder) is fairly simple and well-commented, so anyone who really wants to learn the ins and outs of SporkVN should be able to do so easily (especially if they already have experience with SpriteKit!)

 The sample scripts ("demo script" and "test script") also show a lot of the scripting language and